Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 - Channel categories.

 But your direct messages are kept in a completely separate menu from your servers.
 So, if you’re switching between private chats and group channels, you have to jump back and forth.
-I found this particular feature confusing for work use.

-When it comes to appearance, Discord offers one light theme and 3 dark themes.
+When it comes to appearance, Discord offers one light and 3 dark themes.
 Paid plans unlock extra color themes, custom app icons, and decorative profile options.
 I appreciate the ability to adjust spacing and scaling in the interface, but that’s more of a nice-to-have than a must.

 Unlike Discord, Pumble keeps everything in one place.
 Its clean, minimal design makes it easy for me to find what I need.

-The sidebar houses all your channels, direct messages, mentions, drafts, files, and people in one view.
-You can also customize it — for example, you can group channels by project or hide sections you don’t use often.
-I find this helpful for keeping my workspace organized and making it easy to focus on my tasks.
+You can also customize your Pumble workspace — for example, you can group channels by project or hide sections you don’t use often.
+I find this helpful for keeping my workspace organized and making it easier to focus on my tasks.

 Pumble also lets you choose your theme, whether you prefer light, dark, or one of 10 color combinations.